← Back to Support

 Keyboard (Temporarily) Needed during BIOS configuration and installation.
 Keep it plugged in if you plan to use the WiFi handoff (Ctrl+W triggers WiFi setup mode).

 Download the DisplayCache installer for Intel NUC and x86_64 mini PCs.
-This is a bootable ISO image that installs the complete DisplayCache operating system onto the NUC's internal drive.
+This is a bootable disk image that installs the complete DisplayCache operating system onto the NUC's internal drive in about 3–5 minutes.

 2 Create a Bootable USB Drive

-Write the downloaded ISO to a USB drive.
+Write the downloaded .img.gz file to a USB drive.
 Choose the instructions for your operating system below.

 1. Download balenaEtcher and install it.

-2. Click Flash from file and select the .iso file.
+3. Click Flash from file and select the downloaded .img.gz file.
+Etcher decompresses it automatically.

-3. Click Select target and choose your USB drive.
+4. Click Select target and choose your USB drive (must be 16 GB or larger).

-4. Click Flash! and wait for it to finish.
+5. Click Flash! and wait for it to finish (typically 5–8 minutes).

 Option A: balenaEtcher (recommended — easiest)